 This supports one of the major themes of a 2018 CNBC article about landing a job at Facebook—the company wants builders, makers, and people willing to learn.

-According to Facebook’s VP of Human Resources, who is cited in the article, one major mistake interview candidates make is positioning themselves as an expert or, worse, a know-it-all on their job’s subject matter.
+According to Facebook’s VP of Human Resources, cited in the article, one major mistake interview candidates make is positioning themselves as an expert or, worse, a know-it-all on their job’s subject matter.
 Facebook wants creative thinkers.
-They want to hire people who have the skills to make things happen and a willingness to try new things.
+It wants to hire people who have the skills to make things happen and a willingness to try new things.

 So, what type of background and skills do you actually need to get hired as a PM at Facebook?
 Here are a few key traits, according to The Product School.